nezihyigitbasi/FlinkParquet/README.md

 ./compile_schemas.sh
 ```

-###Step 1: Converting the CSV Data Files to the Parquet Format:
+###Step 1: Converting the CSV Data Files to the Parquet Format

 Below command converts and writes the CSV files under `resources/` to `/tmp/business`, `/tmp/violations`, and `/tmp/inspections` directories in Parquet format.